spatie/shiki-php/README.md

 The Blade syntax highlighting source is taken from [this repo](https://github.com/onecentlin/laravel-blade-snippets-vscode/blob/master/syntaxes/blade.tmLanguage.json).

+## Alternatives

+If you don't want to install and handle Shiki yourself, take a look at [Torchlight](https://torchlight.dev), which can highlight your code with minimal setup.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.